An electroencephalogram (EEG) is a test to measure the electrical activity of the brain.

 Note: A normal EEG does not mean that a seizure did not occur.

 The procedure is very safe.
-However, the flashing lights or fast breathing (hyperventilation) required during the test may trigger seizures in those with seizure disorders.
+The flashing lights or fast breathing (hyperventilation) required during the test may trigger seizures in those with seizure disorders.
 The health care provider performing the EEG is trained to take care of you if this happens.

 Electroencephalogram; Brain wave test